Home » Things to do » Family Fun Days Out » Day Trips

 • When you make eight journeys in a seven day period (between Monday to Sunday), you get to travel for half price for all journeys the rest of that week!

-• Children, students, pensioners, seniors and defence force veterans are eligible for concession fares.
+• Children, students, pensioners, seniors and Defence Force veterans are eligible for concession fares.
 You can read more about concession fares and eligibility.

 *Smart Ticketing is currently being rolled out on buses and trains, and will be rolled out to ferries eventually, too.
 Smart Ticketing is a way to pay using your credit or debit card, or digital credit/debit card on smart phones and smart watched.
 To use Smart Ticketing, you still need to tap on and tap off, and your journey fee will be charged accordingly.
 You can learn more about the Smart Ticketing roll out here.